Takeshi Okada

 Books

-Knutson, T. Okada, & K. Crowley (Eds.). (in press) Multidisciplinary Approaches to Art Learning and Creativity: Fostering Artistic Exploration in Formal and Informal Settings.
+Knutson, T. Okada, & K. Crowley (Eds.).
+(2020) Multidisciplinary Approaches to Art Learning and Creativity: Fostering Artistic Exploration in Formal and Informal Settings.
 Routledge.

 Crowley, C. D. Schunn, & T. Okada (Eds.).
 (2001) Designing for Science: Implications from everyday, classroom, and professional settings.
 Mahwah, NJ: Erlbaum.